 Transitioning to B2B ecommerce is a beneficial move for many B2B companies, but it can be a large undertaking.
 It’s no secret that business-to-consumer (B2C) businesses tend to dominate the ecommerce and digital sphere, but it is often a missed opportunity for B2B companies that don’t make that leap.

 As the world is continuously going through a digital transformation, customer experience has become a focal point.
 However, B2B brands often miss the chance to communicate with customers directly.
 In the B2B space, many companies focus solely on products and services, rather than looking at the customer experience and determining how it can be applied to their business models.
 In order for B2B companies to break into the B2B ecommerce world, many must undergo a comprehensive digital transformation.

-This chart illustrates the 7 largest ecommerce companies in the world for 2019:
+Check out the 7 largest ecommerce companies in the world for 2019.

 Master direct-to-consumer as a B2B company

 The smaller percentage of B2B companies that have embraced digital transformation have managed to build a strong brand presence online to increase sales and brand loyalty.
 Additionally, they’ve increased organic growth by building a direct-to-consumer (D2C) channel that converts prospects into clients.
 They’ve also discovered ways to differentiate themselves and make changes throughout their organizations.
 It’s important to remember that brand loyalty is not just for customer-facing companies.
 As a B2B company, you’re still selling to a person and you can utilize technology and data to improve their experience.

 How to implement B2B ecommerce solutions through digital transformation

 Leading your business through a digital transformation can be difficult, but if we break it down to these three focal points, it is much more manageable.